melborne/colcolor/README.md

 # Colcolor

-Easily colorize terminal text by word.
+Easily colorize terminal text by each column.

 ## Installation